 How to Clean Your Toilet and Remove Stains

-Take everything off the back of the tank — yes, even that basket of seashells from your last beach vacation.
-Remove any automatic toilet cleaners hanging in the tank, like the ones that turn the toilet water blue.
+It is not safe to combine household cleaners.
+So, before you begin, remove any automatic toilet cleaners hanging in the tank, like the ones that turn the toilet water blue.
 If you use gel toilet cleaning stamps, scrape any residue away with a toilet brush.
-Flush the toilet twice to make sure those chemicals are out of the bowl.
+Flush the toilet twice to ensure those products are out of the bowl.

-1. Dry-wipe the toilet: Disinfectants work best on clean surfaces.
-Too much dirt or other grime overloads them and reduces their germ-killing abilities.
+1. Dry-wipe the toilet: Disinfectants work best on clean surfaces, and too much dirt or other grime overloads them and reduces their germ-killing abilities.
 So, use a dry rag or paper towel to wipe the toilet tank, lid, seat, and pedestal to start.

 2. Clean the toilet seat and hinges: In a small bowl, combine 2 tablespoons of baking soda (bicarbonate) with enough water to make a paste.
 Dip a corner of a damp microfiber cloth into the paste and use it to scrub any stains on the toilet seat gently.
 Be sure to check both sides of the seat and the lid, too.
 Use the remainder of the paste to scrub the toilet seat hinges.
 Spray the seat and hinges with hydrogen peroxide and wipe them with a clean, damp cloth.

 3. Drain the toilet bowl: The less water in your toilet bowl, the better you’ll be able to clean it.
 So, turn off the water at the supply hose by twisting the oval-shaped stop valve to the right until it stops.
 Or, open the lid of your tank and slide a wooden spoon beneath the float lever to keep it from moving.
 (This works well if you can’t find the supply valve, or it won’t turn easily.)
 Then, flush the toilet to drain the bowl.